Skip to main content

 Rule 3701-8-05 | Provision of home visiting services.

-(A) All home visiting services shall be delivered in accordance with the following:
+(A) All home visiting services will be delivered in accordance with the following:

 (1) Utilizing a model that has been determined evidence-based by the Ohio department of health, and/or the office of planning, research, and evaluation in the administration for children and families, United States department of health and human services or its successor; or